 Okay now for the long-term, pick up several cans of tuna or chicken/turkey.
 If you can pressure can your meat that is awesome!
 Grab extra containers of peanut butter and jams or jelly.
 If you make jam or jelly even better.
 Grab a few jars of mayonnaise or Miracle Whip.
 A few extra apples in the refrigerator would taste great if we were unable to travel on the roads because of a disaster or unforeseen emergency.

 Food Storage List For Dinner:

 Salad or fresh vegetables from the garden but canned work great as well (I make my own dressings).

 Dehydrated potatoes are a staple in my home.

-Pasta, quinoa or rice with some kind of meat (I buy hamburger in bulk and re-package one-pound baggies).
+Pasta, quinoa, or rice with some kind of meat (I buy hamburger meat in bulk and re-package one-pound baggies).

 Chicken or turkey: (I buy frozen in bulk)-if you raise chickens that are awesome, hunters are prepared for the unexpected for sure, learn to smoke or pressure can your meat

-Water, water, and more water (never ending item on my food storage list-WATER).
+Water, water, and more water (a never-ending item on my food storage list-WATER).